Alternative Christmas Market

 -

-To create and nourish a growing network of empowered African women through the framework of a living learning community that uses dialogue, mutuality, and positive regard and cultivates the ability to discern the leading of the Holy Spirit for grassroots leadership work.
+The vision of the Living Learning Communities of Africa is to create and nourish a growing network of empowered African women using mutuality, dialogue, and positive regard and to cultivate the ability to discern the leading of the Holy Spirit for grassroots leadership work.

-The Living Learning Community for Leadership Development with African Women (LLC) is a project that brings young sub-
+The Living Learning Communities for Leadership Development with African Women (LLCs) is a project that brings sub-Saharan African

 -